boonebgorges/buddypress-docs/readme.txt

 * Improved layout of attachment drawer
 * Improved appearance and localizability for "and x more" tags link
 * More reliable toggling of settings during group creation
+* Fix bug that prevented edit lock from being cleared on doc save

 = 1.6.0 =
 * Overhaul of the way group/user tag clouds work